ljvmiranda921/ljvmiranda921.github.io/notebook/_posts/2023-02-27-tagalog-pipeline.md

 ### I corrected annotations from a silver model...

-For the past six months, I corrected annotations produced by the WikiANN model.
+For the past three months, I corrected annotations produced by the WikiANN model.
 I learned that as an annotator, it's easier to fix annotations than label them from scratch.
 To make the annotation process more objective, I devised [annotation guidelines](https://github.com/ljvmiranda921/calamanCy/tree/master/datasets/tl_calamancy_gold_corpus/guidelines) ([Artstein, 2017](#artstein2017inter)).
 Professor Nils